DarthMaul40/Fix-Romanian-Diacritics/README.md

 - Is the de facto standard encoding for subtitles and web content

 If the subtitles are not encoded in UTF-8:
-- Characters like ș, ț, or ă may appear as Ã, þ, ¸, or ?
+- Characters like ș, ț, or ă may appear as ª, þ, or ã, ãĂ£
 - The text may fail to render or cause playback errors on certain devices
 - Accessibility and professionalism are compromised